sabre-io/vobject/doc/MigratingFrom2to3.md

 Before, an `INGORE_INVALID_LINES` option had to be passed to the parser to just get these to parse, albeit not exactly how you'd expect.

-Now the parser can properly detect microsofts broken vCards, and will automatically repair them, and decode the `QUOTED-PRINTABLE` format.
+Now the parser can properly detect Microsoft's broken vCards, will automatically repair them, and decode the `QUOTED-PRINTABLE` format.

 To use this new behaviour, you must pass the `FORGIVING` option to the parser.